 Youth Development Foundation

-Youth Development Foundation (YDF) is a Non-profit, Non Government Organization, founded in 2007, by a like-minded group of young individuals from diverse faith backgrounds.
-It has since been recognized as a youth focused organization that effectively works with the youth towards achieving its vision of a vibrant, tolerant and pluralistic society.
-YDF serves as a network of diverse youth, which works for: developing youth, and element that effect youth directly or indirectly, in different capacities, promoting pluralism and respect for religious diversity, and countering the growing trend of violent extremism among youth in Pakistan.
+Youth Development Foundation (YDF) is a youth focused organization that effectively works with the young people towards achieving their vision of a vibrant, tolerant and pluralistic society.
+YDF serves as a network of diverse youth that works for: developing youth, their capacities and promoting respect for religious diversity, countering the growing trend of violent extremism among youth in Pakistan.

 Quezon City, Philippines